nzbr/proseminar/Ausarbeitung/Ausarbeitung.md

 The early models of the IBM PC, first released in 1981, and compatible computers, were not particularly suited for video games or demos.
-They featured CGA graphics with a mere four colors, and all they had to offer in terms of audio was a buzzer^[ An internal speaker, capable of producing a single signal tone.
+They featured CGA graphics with a mere four colors, and all they had to offer in terms of audio was a buzzer^[ An internal speaker, capable of producing signal tones.
 Some modern PCs still include it.
 ]. [@kunst-code-maschine, pp. 219-220]
 Later models were more capable with the introduction of sound cards and EGA graphics, allowing for 16 out of 64 colors to be displayed at once. [@kunst-code-maschine, p.
 220]